CaffeineViking/vkhr/readme.md

 Structure
 ---------

+* `benchmarks`: output from the bundled benchmarks goes in here.
 * `bin`: contains the built software and any other accompanying tools.
 * `build`: stores intermediate object files and generated GNU Make files.
     * `obj`: has all of the generated object files given under compilation.